|Direct Swap period begins:||Saturday, September 3, 2022|

 |Direct Swap period begins:||Saturday, January 14, 2023|

 *The last days swaps will be approved.
 Students must complete their moves and return the key(s) to their old assignments no later than noon on Monday, December 12, 2022, for the Fall 2022 semester; no later than 5 p.m. on Monday, February 13, 2023, for the Spring 2023 semester.

-A direct swap occurs when two students “swap” room assignments with each other.
+A direct swap request occurs when two students want to “swap” room assignments with each other.
 Direct swaps are specific for two students; we cannot perform swaps for more than two students at a time.

 Students who have completed the check-in process can log in on the My Housing portal and search for other students who are looking to direct swap.
 In order for a swap to be processed, each student must have spent one night in their assigned room.